AndreaPazienza/SE1-my_shelfie/Deliverables/README.md

     - While On game: by a 30s ping to find any RemoteException
     - At every end turn
-    - While in PreGame: a client crash will be notified only when a new client is going to try to sing to the lobby
+    - While in PreGame: a client crash will be notified only when a new client is going to try to sing to the lobby,

     In order to avoid a lock, it MUST need to get subscribed only one First player!
         Since this version is not allowing multiple istance game.